-So in 2014, every Z station will again be giving away $5,000 to neighbourhood groups and projects that help people who need it.
-That’s over $1 million across New Zealand to do good in the hood.
+So this year, every Z station is giving $5,000 to neighbourhood groups which help people who need it.
+That’s over $1 million across the country to do Good in the Hood!

-Good in the Hood is the ultimate in keeping it local.
-So instead of someone in head office deciding who to support, Z’s people on the ground choose the groups for their station to get behind.
+Good in the Hood is the ultimate in keeping it local - there’s no head office sponsorship budget; rather each service station – Z’s people on the ground decide which groups or projects they support.

 During October 2013, neighbourhood groups or projects can apply to be part of Good in the Hood.

 During February 2014, the successful groups and projects will be contacted and announced here.

 During March 2014, Z customers will be given an orange token to vote for one of the four groups at each station.

 $4,000 per station will be divided amongst the four successful groups, according to the number of customer votes they receive.

 When you submitted your application, we sent you a confirmation email back – this means that it's in our database.

 All of the applications were sent to our local retailers to review and decide with their staff which groups they feel are best suited to their local neighbourhood.
 Rather than someone in head office deciding, we reckon it's much better that the people who really know the neighbourhood choose which groups or projects are successful.

 In February 2014 or sooner, we’ll get in touch with you to let you know whether your application has been successful or not.